thompsonanigbo/boardgame-java-project/README.md

 - Spring MVC best practices to segregate views, controllers, and database packages
 - JDBC for database connectivity and interaction
 - CRUD (Create, Read, Update, Delete) operations for managing data in the database
-- Schema.sql file to customize the schema and input initial data
+- Schema.sql file to customize the schema and input initial data.
-- Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)
+- Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation).

 ## How to Run